DotskinMaksim/eshop-client/README.md

-# Dotskin Web API and Client Project
+# Dotshop Web API and Client Project

 This README provides an overview of the **Dotskin Web API and Client Project**, alongside a structured guide for developing new features.
 The document includes API details, client structure, and a roadmap for feature development.